Skip to main content

 • atmosphere

-• “The pixel art oozes atmosphere, with tons of Lovecraft references everywhere; the dialogues are sharp and witty, the occultism is appropriately obscure, and the moody lighting decorates the filthy streets with fitting melancholy.”
+• “The pixel art oozes atmosphere; there are tons of Lovecraft references everywhere, the dialogues are sharp and witty, the occultism is appropriately obscure, and the moody light decorates the filthy streets with fitting melancholy.”

 • “The lore is abundant and central to the story, but this is not, by any stretch of the imagination, an atmosphere like the books'.”